LeweyM/LeweyM.github.io/personal-site/content/posts/7-Branches.md

  }
 ```

-The difference her is subtle, but significant.
+The difference here is subtle, but significant.
 All matching `States` are returned here, not just the first one we find.

 Going back to our `runner`, we also need a new way of determining if the `runner` status.
 Instead of checking for a single active `State`, we need to check all of the active `States` and return if any are success `States`.